Multiple Choice Questions

-In a mixed-mode expression, the process of promoting a data type into its higher most data type available in the expression without any intervention by the user is known as Coercion.
+(d) Coercion — In a mixed mode expression, when the data type of the result gets converted into the higher most data type available in the expression without any intervention of the user, is known as Implicit Type conversion or Coercion.

-Primitive data types are the basic or fundamental data types used to declare a variable.
-Examples of primitive data types in Java are byte, short, int, long, float, double, char, boolean.
+(e) Primitive Data Type — Primitive data types are the basic or fundamental data types used to declare a variable.
+Examples of primitive data types in Java are byte, short, int, long, float, double, char and boolean.

-A non-primitive data type is one that is derived from Primitive data types.
+(f) Non-Primitive Data Type — A non-primitive data type is one that is derived from primitive data types.
 A number of primitive data types are used together to represent a non-primitive data type.
 Examples of non-primitive data types in Java are Class and Array.

 What is a token?
 Name different types of tokens.

-A token is the smallest element of a program that is meaningful to the compiler.
+A token is defined as each individual component of Java program that carries some meaning and takes active part in program execution.
 The different types of tokens in Java are: